Revolutionary Socialist Party (Netherlands): Dissolution: MLL

 One day before the Dutch capitulation, May 14, 1940, the RSAP was officially dissolved.
 In 1938 it was already secretly decided that if the Germans would invade, the RSAP would dissolve and go underground.
 The party was reformed into the resistance organization Marx-Lenin-Luxemburg Front.
 As such it supported the February strike.
 In 1942 Sneevliet was executed.
 This prevented the re-foundation of the RSP after the Second World War.

 The party's third way between authoritarian stalinism and social-democracy would later be reflected in the left-socialist Pacifist Socialist Party, which was also founded by former members of the communist CPN and the social-democratic PvdA.

+Legacy

+In May 2025, a left-wing splinter faction from the Socialist Party formed a new Revolutionary Socialist Party.

 Ideology and issues

 The RSP was a left-communist party, which opposed both the authoritarian stalinism of the CPH and the moderate reformism of the SDAP.
-It united all kinds of groups that did not feel welcome within the CPH and SDAP: leninists, orthodox marxists, council communists and anarcho-socialists.
+It united all kinds of groups that did not feel welcome within the CPH and SDAP: Leninists, Orthodox Marxists, Council communists and Anarcho-socialists.
 The party's main goal was the proletarian world revolution, which would replace the capitalist system by a system of workers' councils.
 In the end this would result in a communist society, where exploitation and class would be eliminated.

 It also had several concrete issues it campaigned on: